Washington DC Counseling License Requirements

 1. Decide which area of counseling to pursue.

 As a prospective counselor, you must decide which area of the profession you’d like to pursue.
 Counseling is a broad field and the steps to licensure will vary depending on your preferred area of focus.
 The area of counseling specialization will also determine the type of degree, coursework, and experience you will need to earn your license.

 2. Earn the degree required for your counseling practice area.

 Many of the major types of counseling in Washington DC require a master’s degree for licensure.
-Mental health counselors must have a master’s degree in counseling; marriage and family therapists must have a master’s degree in marriage and family therapy; and school counselors must have a master’s degree in school counseling.
+Mental health counselors must have a master’s or doctoral degree in counseling; marriage and family therapists must have a master’s or doctoral degree in marriage and family therapy; and school counselors must have a master’s degree in school counseling.
 Addiction counselors can earn certification with an associate’s or bachelor’s degree in a related field that meets coursework requirements.

 3. Get licensed to practice counseling in Washington DC.

 The final step towards becoming a professional counselor is to become licensed by the correct body in Washington DC.
 The Washington DC Board of Professional Counseling (the Board) issues licenses for mental health counselors and addiction counselors; the Washington DC Board of Marriage and Family Therapy (the Board) licenses marriage and family therapists; and the Washington DC Office of the State Superintendent of Education (OSSE) is responsible for school counselor credentials.
 Continue reading our guide to learn more.